wortell/docker-react/README.md

 ## Continuous integration

 When running the CI on a branch, CircleCI builds the docker image.
-On the master branch, it will also run a job in each dependant repos.
+On the default branch, it will also run a job in each dependant repos.
 To add a new repo, do the following:

 ### Configure your repo's build